Karen peoples: Buddhism

 Followers believe that the future Buddha will return to Earth if they maintain their moral practices (following the Dharma and precepts), and they practice vegetarianism, hold Saturday services and construct distinct pagodas.
 Several Buddhist socioreligious movements, both orthodox and heterodox, have arisen in the past century.
 Duwae, a type of pagoda worship, with animistic origins, is also practised.

 There are several prominent Karen Buddhist monks, including Thuzana (S'gaw), Taung Galay Sayadaw, and Zagara, who was conferred the Agga Maha Saddammajotika title by the Burmese government in 2004.

 The Karen of Thailand have their own religion, but some have converted to Buddhism through the efforts of missionaries.
 In 1965, the Dhammacharik Buddhist missionary program began to convert Thai hill tribes from traditional religions to Buddhism, in order to foster a Thai national identity among them, and to secure their loyalty to Thailand.
 Its most significant success has been in education, especially by ordaining Karen boys as novice monks and providing them with monastic education, with some eventually attaining college degrees.
+This is a continuing practice in modern times in which young Karen boys (known as samanera) devote themselves to learning Buddhism under the guidance and teachings of monks.